Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 Cold water lowers the damaged tissue’s temperature and constricts the blood vessels.
-This helps reduce the swelling and inflammation, and even numbs the nerve endings to bring immediate relief to any pain.
-This is why you so often see an athlete soaking in an ice bath following a strenuous workout.
+This helps reduce any swelling and inflammation, and even numbs the nerve endings to bring immediate relief to any pain.
+This is why professional athletes soak in an ice bath following a strenuous workout.
 But you don’t have to be a serious athlete to reap the benefits of cold water immersion.
-By simply taking a quick cold post-workout shower post-workout you can help reduce soreness and inflammation from whatever physical activity you completed.
-And by incorporating cold water immersion into your daily routine, you may find that you don’t need to reach for the pills, because you’ve found an easy, natural way of expediting recovery and comfort.
+By simply taking a quick post-workout cold shower you can help reduce soreness and inflammation from whatever physical activity you completed.
+And by incorporating cold water immersion into your daily routine, and reaping the benefits of cold showers, you may find that you don’t need to reach for the pills, because you’ve found an easy, natural way of expediting recovery and comfort.

 Feeling down?
 Try taking a cold shower.
 It may seem like a superficial fix, but the benefits of cold water immersion actually run deeper than you think when it comes to boosting your mood.

-So the next time you find yourself in a slump, consider the benefits of water, be it an ocean, a lake, or a simple shower.
-You may just find that water can play a vital role in keeping your body and yourself happy.
+So the next time you find yourself in a depressed state, consider the benefits of water, be it an ocean, a lake or a simple cold shower.
+You may just find that water can play a vital role in keeping your body and your mind happy.

 When practiced routinely, cold water immersion has been shown to boost the metabolism.
 Not only does cold water force our bodies to work harder to keep us warm, burning calories in the process and in the long run, boosting our metabolisms, it also has an unexpected impact on the type of fat we produce.

-According to a 2009 study, researchers found that cold water can promote healthy brown fat, which is the good fat our bodies generate to keep us warm and is activated when exposed to extreme fat, and help eliminate white fat, which is the body fat that piles up around our waistlines and thighs when we consume too many calories.
+According to a 2009 study, researchers found that cold water can promote healthy brown fat, which is the good fat our bodies generate to keep us warm.
+Brown fat is activated when exposed to extreme fat, and helps eliminate white fat, which is the body fat that piles up around our waistlines and thighs when we consume too many calories.

-While cold water immersion should not be considered a substitute for diet and exercise, it does make an excellent supplement.
+While cold water immersion should not be considered a substitute for a healthy diet and exercise routine, it does make an excellent supplement.

 Header image © s-ts/shutterstock